hirnlego/repetita-versio/README.md

 ### As an oscillator (of sorts)

-When the **Size** knob enters the *flanger zone* the **Rate** knob acts as a pitch control and the looper can act as a wavetable oscillator of sorts.
+When the **Size** knob enters the *flanger zone* the **Rate** knob acts as a pitch control and the looper can function as a wavetable oscillator of sorts.
 If the **Size** knob is at noon the loop size is at its shortest (a little less than 1 ms) and the looper should produce a C4 note:

 - **Rate:** fully ccw is 2 octaves below and fully cw is 2 octaves above.
 The relative CV input should track decently;
 - **Freeze:** when fully frozen, the played sound fragment is fixed and thus the produced sound is clear and defined.
 Let some of the unfrozen sound pass through to get a more organic tone;
 - **Start:** the timbre of the produced sound can be altered by changing the loop's starting point.
-If the sound's volume happens to be too low, try moving this knob to find a louder fragment.
+If the sound's volume happens to be too low, try moving this knob to find a louder wave.

 ### Self oscillation

 Jump-start the oscillation by placing the module in delay mode, **Decay** fully cw and **Size** at noon.
 From here, there's a lot of fun to be had by playing with the **Size**, **Filter** and **Rate** knobs.
-Don't forget to crank up the filter level (**Decay** knob in *global mode*) for a stronger filter effect!
+Don't forget to crank up the filter level (**Decay** knob in *settings page*) for a stronger effect!